 I wonder if Dr. Frances is referring to the fact that most people with personality disorders do not seek treatment unless distressed – usually due to a crisis in their personal or professional lives or to comorbidity (depression, anxiety or substance abuse).
 Otherwise, it is very difficult to convince a person with a personality disorder to seek treatment.
 Unfortunately, once the crisis is abated or the emotional discomfort wanes, they usually stop going.

 To further justify his argument, Dr. Frances points out that Trump has been rewarded for his behavior.
-While Trump may have not reaped major negative consequences – yet – for his behavior, lying, cheating and breaking the law, are dysfunctional behaviors, consequences or no consequences.
+While Trump may not have reaped major negative consequences for his behavior – yet – lying, cheating and breaking the law, are dysfunctional behaviors, consequences or no consequences.
+While personality disorders are inherently disruptive to a person’s life, negative consequences are not a criteria.

 Rather than shying away from labels, we should be talking about what the labels mean.
 You may accuse me of bias, but there is nothing more essential to human progress than mental wellness.
 How we behave is inextricably linked to how we think and feel.
 To paraphrase the Spanish philosopher, George Santayana, until we learn to understand this link, we are condemned to repeat our mistakes.